majacQ/circleci-docs/docs/local-development.md

 Jekyll will build the site and start a web server, which can be viewed in your browser at <http://localhost:4000/docs/>. `-w` tells Jekyll to watch for changes and rebuild, while `-I` enables an incremental rebuild to keep things efficient.

 For more info on how to use Jekyll, check out [their docs](https://jekyllrb.com/docs/usage/).

+## Working on search

+If you want to work on the way search works on docs, follow the below instructions.

+1. Create your own [algolia](https://www.algolia.com/) account to use for development
+1. Either take your admin API key for your account, or create an API key with write permissions.
+Create a file `./jekyll/_algolia_api_key` with the API key as its content.
+1. Update the `application_id` and `api_key` fields in the algolia section of `./jekyll/_config.yml` to match your own account.
+Do not commit these changes.
+1. Index the blog content to your own account via `bundle exec jekyll algolia`.
+If you have docs running in a container via docker compose, you can run `docker exec -it circleci-docs_jekyll_1 /bin/bash` to SSH into the container, cd into `./jekyll` and run the aforementioned command.
+You will see an error regarding the number of records being too high - this shouldn't matter for development, just be aware the search index you're using locally is incomplete.
+1. You should now be able to search your own index via the locally running docs.

 ## Editing Docs Locally